spike/CompetitiveProgramming/resources/README.md

 Recursion for DSA/CP : BEST way to Understand https://www.youtube.com/watch?v=0UM_J1jE1dg

 Abdul Bari, a Computer Science Professor, on Youtube.
-He has some of the clearest explanations of complicated algorithms.
+He has some of the clearest explanations of advanced algorithms.
 His materials are definitely not for beginners.
 Also, his videos are old and the sound is not great, but his explanations are so clear, they're worth listening to.  https://www.youtube.com/channel/UCZCFT11CWBi3MHNlGf019nw

 Elements of Programming In Java (they also have a version for Python and one for C++) https://www.amazon.com/Elements-Programming-Interviews-Java-Insiders/dp/1517671272/ This book is definitely **NOT** for beginners, but if you need to up your Leetcode game, this book is the one to get.
 It contains a variety of difficult problems.
 It also has a test suite you can git clone and directly load into your IDE.
 You do not need to buy the book to download the test suite. https://elementsofprogramminginterviews.com/ And unlike "Cracking the Code Interview", the EPI book is much more reader-friendly, because it gives you the solution right after each problem, so you don't have to flip the book to the end each time you're looking for the official solution or the pattern.